 What Patterns Emerge in Product Failures?

-Examining product decision failures across companies, industries, and decades reveals recurring patterns:
+Examining product decision failures across companies, industries, and decades reveals recurring patterns that align with well-documented decision traps:

 Ignoring User Feedback